 If you’re trying to build a corporate blog, quit thinking (simply) about the content you create and share.
 Focus, too, on having subject matter experts help you create your content and you’ll be ahead of the competition and further ensure your web copy gets read.

 It’s not enough that you think anyone who can type and halfway distill an idea is worthy of a byline on your blog.
 You must put in the work to find staff members and/or collaborators who can write clearly and succinctly on the topics your prospects and customers care about.[Eds. note: I’ll only be referring to written content in this blog post.]

 Subject matter experts help your brand’s content get read, shared and linked to more easily

 Prospects and customers who encounter your brand’s content will typically do so via the SERPs or a link shared on social media.

-If they encounter the post via the SERPs, your brand’s reputation and the title and meta description will earn or lose you the click.
+If they encounter the post via the SERPs, your brand’s reputation, along with the title and the meta description, will earn or lose you the click.
 But if the post is found via social media, would-be readers might not have much to go on, aside from maybe a hyper-descriptive URL.

 Either way, when the page opens there are two make-or-break elements at play: